-Steven, Connie, and Pearl go in search of a Corrupted Gem.
+Steven, Connie, and Pearl go to the Great North in search of a Corrupted Gem.

 - And Show It to You: Jasper rips one monster's gem right out of its chest, then show both gems to Steven.
 She then specifically calls attention to it:Jasper: Hey, Rose.
 Look what I got!